-In this article, we are going to answer some of the most common questions when it comes to putting and try to help those golfers reaching out by advising which is the best putters for alignment in 2022.
+In this article, we are going to answer some of the most common questions when it comes to putting and try to help those golfers reach out by advising which are the best putters for alignment in 2023.

 Some golfers take years to find the right putter and as technology changes so do the requirements and performance we expect of our putters.

 We all crave more consistent putting, and most of us get fed up when our putts are not going in the hole, so what can we do about it?

 One of the first aspects of putting we should look at is accuracy and alignment.